Tommy Aston

-Thomas Aston (born 1876; date of death unknown) was a footballer who played four games in the English Football League for Port Vale at the start of the 1900–01 season.
+Thomas Aston (born 1876; date of death unknown) was a footballer who played four games in the English Football League for Burslem Port Vale at the start of the 1900–01 season.

 Career

-Aston played for Ironbridge before joining Port Vale in May 1900.
+Aston played for Ironbridge before joining Burslem Port Vale in May 1900.
 He made his debut on 1 September, in a 2–2 draw with Small Heath at Athletic Ground.
 He scored his first goal in the English Football League 14 days later in a 2–0 win over Lincoln City.
 He played a total of four Second Division games, but within a few weeks he realized that his work commitments made getting to matches difficult and so he left the club before the month was out.